WebScaleSoftwareLtd/RemixDB/rpc/README.md

     - For each key in the struct:
         - 2 bytes (uint16 little endian): Length of struct item key
         - N bytes: Struct item key (length specified above)
+        - 4 bytes (uint32 little endian): Length of struct item value
-        - Consult the list to figure out how to parse the value
+        - N bytes (see above): Consult the list to figure out how to parse the value
 - `0x0a`: Int: 64-bit little endian integer (8 bytes after this)
 - `0x0b`: Float: 64-bit little endian float64 value (8 bytes after this)
 - `0x0c`: Timestamp: 64-bit little endian unsigned integer (8 bits after this) representing a unix timestamp in milliseconds